Important Propane Safety Information

-Many homeowners and business owners rely on propane for its reputation for efficiency and safety.
-To be sure, propane is a safe and versatile energy option!
-However, we would like to share important information with our customers that can help significantly lower the risk of propane-related safety hazards.
+Propane is a safe and versatile energy option, and many homeowners and business owners rely on propane for its reputation for efficiency and safety.
+However, we would like to share important information with our customers that can help significantly lower the risk of propane-related hazards.

 What to Do If You Smell Gas